Constraints on axion-like dark matter from a SERF comagnetometer: Methods

 In Fig.~\ref{fig:pwelch} we exemplify the noise characteristics of the detector by presenting the square root of the power spectral density (PSD) of two recordings using Welch's method.
-The recordings were taken at two different magnetic fields $B_z=19~{\rm mG}$ (pink circles) and $B_z=50~{\rm mG}$ (brown circles) for $5$ seconds each.
+The recordings were taken at two different magnetic fields {$B_z=1.9~\mu{\rm T}$} (pink circles) and {$B_z=5~\mu{\rm T}$} (brown circles) for $5$ seconds each.
 The two noise spectra are presented in the raw units of the measuring device.
 The detector response to transverse oscillating magnetic-fields at these conditions are independently measured, and shown with dashed, and dotted-dashed lines respectively.
-We find an approximately white magnetic noise floor of about $\sim10\,\text{ fT/}\sqrt{\text{Hz}}$ accompanied with several narrow spikes, and also technical noise floor of about $\sim2\,\text{ fT/}\sqrt{\text{Hz}}$.
-The magnetic noise is consistent with the estimated noise produced by our innermost magnetic shield in the cell location~\cite{lee2008calculation}, and is the limiting noise of our near-resonance measurement at most frequencies.
-The technical noise variance determines the realized sensitivity of our detector; It is proportional to the power of the probe beam and is considered as spin-independent because it is almost unchanged by turn off of the pump beam.